-Loraine Boettner was born in northwest Missouri.
-He was a graduate of Princeton Theological Seminary (Th.B., 1928; Th.M., 1929), where he studied Systematic Theology under the late Dr. C. W. Hodge.
-Previously he had graduated from Tarkio College, Missouri, and had studied at the University of Missouri.
+Dr. Loraine Boettner was a graduate of Princeton Theological Seminary (Th.B., 1928; Th.M., 1929), where he studied Systematic Theology under Dr. C. W. Hodge.
+Previously he had graduated from Tarkio College, Missouri, and had taken a short course in Agriculture at the University of Missouri.
 In 1933 he received the honorary degree of Doctor of Divinity, and in 1957 the degree of Doctor of Literature.
 He taught Bible for eight years in Pikeville College, Kentucky.
-A resident of Washington, D.C., eleven years and of Los Angeles three years.
-His home was in Rock Port, Missouri.
-His other books include: Roman Catholicism, Studies in Theology, Immortality, and The Millennium.
+Books by Dr. Boettner include: The Reformed Doctrine of Pre-destination, The Millennium, Roman Catholicism, Studies in Theology, Immortality and The Harmony of the Gospels.